nicolasrochette/QCBio_RNAseq_workshop/exercises.md

 * it uses `P10KO_rep1.fastq.gz` as its input file;
 * the output file is named after the `P10KO_rep1` sample, for instance `P10KO_rep1.trimmo.fastq.gz`;
-* it uses the TrueSeq-v2 single-end adapters (c.f. the article's Methods section) -- you will need to specify the full path to the adapter sequences, `~/QCBio_RNAseq1/programs/trimmomatic/adapters/TruSeq2-SE.fa` *(Note: alternatively, to make this more simple, just entirely delete the `ILUMINACLIP` part from the command)*;
+* it uses the TrueSeq-v2 single-end adapters (c.f. the Material & Methods
+  section of the original publication) -- you will need to specify the full path (see below) to the adapter sequences (note: alternatively, to make this more simple, you may justentirely delete the `ILUMINACLIP` part from the command*);
 * ask for minimum leading & trailing base qualities of 20;
 * ask for a minimum base quality of 20 over a 5-basepair window;
 * ask for a minimum final read length of 60 basepairs (or 80% of the raw read